Why do we have to pay for car parking?

 I work/study part-time; will I have to pay for a full permit?

-Alternatively, part-time staff and students have the option of a Pay as you go Permit.
-Pay as you go Permits are issued free of charge and applied for in the same way as Standard Permits.
+Alternatively, part-time staff and students have the option of a PAYG Permit.
+Pay as you go Permits are issued FREE OF CHARGE and applied for in the same way as Standard Permits.
 They are used in conjunction with a Pay and Display ticket purchased in one of the car parks.
-Staff and students with a Pay as you go Permit pay a flat rate of £2 to park all day, regardless of the time printed on the ticket.
+Staff and students with a PAYG Permit pay a flat rate of £2 to park all day, regardless of the time printed on the ticket.
 Students also have the option to apply for a half year permit at a cost of £100.